Delia Berlin is a children’s author from Argentina. Now living in the US, she has written two enchanting bilingual books for children.

 El cerezo and Los cuentos de Eva y Lucas are excellent choices for children learning Spanish who have acquired a foundation of basic vocabulary and structures.
 These stories are wonderful to read aloud and also appropriate for children who are reading independently.

-- On Amazon, you can find the print versions of the bilingual books El cerezo and Los cuentos de Eva y Lucas.
+You can find the print versions of the bilingual books on Amazon: El cerezo and Los cuentos de Eva y Lucas

 Why these bilingual books work with Spanish learners